-Web-based interviews are on the rise, making it more important than ever for candidates to interview comfortably online.
+Online interviews have quickly become part of the new normal, making it more important than ever for candidates to interview comfortably on video.

 Hiring managers from the world's leading businesses continue to stress how important it is for candidates to perform well during a virtual interview, and share the same key tips to getting it right.

-Whilst preparation is key for all job interviews, video interviews can require a slightly different approach:
+Whilst preparation is key for all job interviews, video interviews can require a slightly different approach.
+So, what should you if you want to perform will at your next video interview?

 Dress the same way as you would for a professional face-to-face interview.
 This will put you in the right frame of mind, and negate any embarrassment if you need to stand up or move in front of the camera.
 Dark colours are typically best, so avoid overly white or bright patterned clothing.